Let’s savor these last few weeks of summer and worry about back-to-school routines when school actually arrives! It all works out, I promise!

 EXAMPLE #2 – Lunches:

-My children eat SO SLOWLY when they are at home.
-However, after a couple of days back at school, they quickly learn that in order to finish their lunches before the bell rings, they need to eat a lot faster.
+I often worry they won’t get enough to eat in the short school lunch period.
+However, after a few days back at school, they quickly learn that in order to finish their lunches before the bell rings, they need to eat faster.

 EXAMPLE #3 – Daily Reading / Homework: